-Learn about Santa Teresa being named Territory Tidy Town 2018.
+Learn about Santa Teresa being named Australia’s Tidy Town 2019.

 Established as a Catholic Mission in the 1950s, Santa Teresa became home to people from Alice Springs and the mission at the former gold mining town of Arltunga.
 Known as Ltyentye Apurte to the local Eastern Arrernte speakers, Santa Teresa is 85km south east of Alice Springs and within the Rodinga Ward of the MacDonnell Regional Council.